Baudet du Poitou: Characteristics

 In Poitou, the coat of the Baudet was traditionally – and deliberately – left ungroomed; with time, it formed cadenettes, long shaggy locks somewhat like dreadlocks.
 These sometimes became so long that they reached the ground; a Baudet with such a long coat was termed bourailloux or guenilloux.
-The shaggy coat is such a dominant trait that even a 1/8 Poitou donkey may exhibit it.
+The genes responsible for the unusual coat type are recessive, so Poitou mules do not exhibit the trait, and cross-bred donkeys do not exhibit it unless of a related donkey breed that occasionally carries the same genes.

 The coat is dark bay, ranging from dark brown to black; it may also be fougère, in which the silver-grey surround of the mouth and eyes has a reddish border.
 The underbelly and the insides of the thighs are pale.
 It may not display either rubican markings ("white ticking"), nor a dorsal mule-stripe.

 Use

-The Baudet was traditionally used only for breeding mules; the word baudet means "donkey sire", but it used to describe the breed as a whole.
+The Baudet was traditionally used only for breeding mules; the word baudet means "donkey sire", but is used to describe the breed as a whole.
 With the decline of mule-breeding, some may be used for agricultural work, for driving or for riding.